LighTech

 The Internet of Things in retail

-Today, the Internet of Things (IoT solutions) is also becoming increasingly popular in retail.
-Smart shelves, sensors, video cameras, and tracking devices allow you to automatically monitor the availability of goods, analyze customer behavior, optimize logistics, and personalize service.
+The Internet of Things (IoT) is becoming popular in retail.
+Smart shelves, sensors, video cameras, and tracking devices automatically monitor goods availability, analyze customer behavior, optimize logistics, and personalize service.

-The Internet of Things is growing along with devices and analytics, which is a tool for digital transformation.
-The business makes decisions based on the collected data and gains an advantage over competitors.
+The Internet of Things is growing, and so is its use in digital transformation.
+Companies use collected data to make decisions and gain an advantage over competitors.

 Digital technologies as a way to reduce costs and increase revenue

-Even a simple operation, for example, replacing a paper price tag, turns into serious labor costs on a network scale.
-It takes an average of about a minute for an employee to replace one price tag, taking into account printing and placement.
-In terms of the store, these are dozens and even hundreds of hours per month that employees spend not on working with customers, but on routine.
+Even replacing a paper price tag becomes costly.
+It takes about a minute for an employee to replace one price tag, including printing and placement.
+In terms of the store, employees spend hundreds of hours per month on routine tasks instead of working with customers.

-The main barriers to retail digitalization are concerns about the complexity of implementation and costs.
-But the approach can be built in stages: launch a pilot in several stores, measure the effect on operational performance, and only after proven effectiveness can we scale.
+Retail digitalization is hindered by concerns about complexity and cost.
+It can be phased in: launch a pilot in a few stores, measure the effect on performance, and scale after effectiveness is proven.

-Offline retail will not go anywhere, but its format will change.
-The trading floor will become more technologically advanced: more automation, more analytics and more personalization — without losing the experience familiar to the buyer.
+Offline retail will continue, but its format will change.
+The trading floor will become more technologically advanced without losing the experience familiar to the buyer.

 Frequent questions